mcxiv/br8ness/README.md

 # br8ness

 **br8ness** is a simple brightness tool for linux.
-It will automatically detect the application that is currently in focus and adjust the brightness accordingly.
+It will automatically detect the application that is currently in focus and adjust the brightness accordingly to all your connected monitors.

 In our example, the brightness will be set to **180%** when the application in focus is whether **Terminator**, or **Visual Studio Code (Insiders)**, and **100%** otherwise.